 It turned out to be a wise move for many reasons.
 Just a few months after he started med school, the hospital where he had been working in Detroit shuttered his department.

-Medicine — and Marriage
+Medicine — and Oregon

 This time, he decided not to be restricted by the requirements of his degree.
 He took anthropology and sociology.
 He even studied French, just because that was something he had always wanted to do.